rwcitek/docker/A_Gentle_Introduction_To_Docker/volumes.md

 ```
 Notice that all the volumes are still on the host, include the anonymous ones.
 You can achieve the same effect by using `docker create ...` instead of `docker run ...`
+It's not clear why one might want a persistent anonymous volume, but they can be created.

 ## Uses